This section lists the differences between the [AMOP] and the CLISP implementation thereof.

 Not implemented in CLISP

-The generic function CLOS:MAKE-METHOD-LAMBDA
+The generic function CLOS:MAKE-METHOD-LAMBDA is not implemented.

 See Section 29.5.3.2, “Generic Function Invocation Protocol”.